Installation Professionals Business Insurance

 Workers’ compensation insurance icon

-Among installation businesses that purchase workers’ compensation insurance with Insureon, 32% pay less than $2,000 per year, and 29% pay between $2,000 and $4,000 per year.
-The cost varies based on the number of employees and the level of risk involved with their jobs, among other factors.
+Among installation businesses that purchase workers’ compensation insurance with Insureon, 22% pay less than $100 per month and 46% pay between $100 and $300 per month.

 Commercial auto insurance icon

-Installation businesses pay a median premium of about $150 per month, or $1,810 per year, for commercial auto insurance.
-This policy can pay for third-party property damage and medical bills in an accident, along with vehicle damage caused by theft, weather, and vandalism.
+Installation businesses pay an average of $216 per month, or $2,588 per year, for commercial auto insurance.
+This policy can pay for property damage and medical bills when your truck or other vehicle gets into an accident.
+It can also cover vehicle theft, vandalism, and weather damage.

 Contractor’s tools and equipment coverage icon